itrnka/ha-framework/docs/services.md

 }
 ```

-**Service division by functionality and accessibility:**
+**Services by functionality and accessibility:**

-- application services
+- Application services
 - IO services